IBM/maximo-labs/MkDocs/contribute/docs/create_new.md

 Scroll down to find `# Build the template level:`
 ![Edit build_all_mkdocs.sh](img/edit_build_2.png)

-Copy the section and paste it above the `#### DON't CHANGE THE BELOW MANDATORY...` line.
+Copy the section and paste it right over the previous newest lab and right under the `Maximo Application Suite X.X Labs` header.</br>
 Change the comment and the `lab=` variable to match the folder of the new lab.
 ![Edit build_all_mkdocs.sh](img/edit_build_3.png)

 Save the file.